Mike Pelfrey: Pitching style

 Pelfrey's pitches, as tracked in 2013 by the PITCHf/x system, were a sinker at 93 mph, a four-seam fastball at 93 mph, a slider at 87 mph, a splitter at 86 mph, and a curveball at 76 mph.
 His sinker is his primary pitch, although he also likes to use his four-seamer early in the count against right-handed hitters.
 He tends to use his splitter more against left-handed hitters and his slider more against righties.

 Pelfrey has among the lowest strikeout-to-walk ratios in the major leagues since 2000, at 1.75.

 Coaching career

 On March 6, 2018, Pelfrey retired from professional baseball and accepted a coaching position at Newman University.

 In 2019, Pelfrey became the pitching coach at Wichita State University.
 Following Todd Butler's firing, new Wichita State head coach Eric Wedge retained Pelfrey as pitching coach.
+Pelfrey remained with the program after Wedge resigned in February 2023.

+On May 30, 2023, Wichita State athletic director Kevin Saal announced that interim head coach Loren Hibbs, as well as Pelfrey and the rest of the Shockers coaching staff, would not return in 2024, with the university launching a national search from Wedge's permanent replacement.

 Personal life

 Pelfrey was one of the victims of the $8 billion fraud perpetrated by wealth manager Allen Stanford.
 Pelfrey estimated that 99% of his assets were frozen after the fraud was revealed.

 Pelfrey is known for his peculiar habit of licking his hands over the course of the game, Pelfrey has said there is a purpose behind the habit and he generally uses it to get a better grip on the ball.
 The Wall Street Journal counted one start of Pelfrey's and found he did this action 89 times over the course of a game.